icshwi/e3training/workbook/chapter4.md

 [iocuser@host:e3training]$ git submodule init && git submodule update
 ```

 > The device that the simulator is based on as well as an EPICS IOC to go with it can be found at https://github.com/jeonghanlee/gconpi.
-All files necessary for this lesson are already included in this workbook.
+However, all files necessary for this lesson are already included in this workbook.

 *N.B.!
 Kameleon was written for Python2 (tested on 2.7), so make sure you have that installed.*